Obvious Choices | The Best Power Meter Pedals?

 0 degrees and 9 degrees (red) float are also available on LOOK.
 The meaning of the colour varies on other brands (eg Shimano red has no float whereas an Xpedo red has 6 degrees

 There are probably a lot of people who would rather not use LOOK/KEO cleats but would it be a sufficiently compelling feature to get us to switch brands if someone produced an otherwise inferior but Shimano-cleat compatible alternative?
 Probably not.

 Summary – pretty much the same across the 3 offerings: ASSIOMA and Vector are LOOK/KEO compatible.
 P1/P2 effectively is too.
+2021 sees this change.

 Best Power Meter Pedals for Accuracy

 There’s a whole can of worms waiting to be opened on this topic that I discussed in more detail here

 With ASSIOMA’s new firmware for Q2.2018, here are current, claimed manufacturer accuracy levels which are now